 The Amis affixes ma- (stative) and -ay (nominalizing) are well-known. masipolo’ is a stative verb based on sipolo’; masipolo’ay is a deverbal noun based on masipolo’.
 It is not entirely clear what the function of si- in sipolo’ is.
 There is a prefix si- in Amis with existential or possessive meaning ‘have, be’ (Bril, p.c., circa 2020) .
 In the English index at the end of Namoh’s dictionary, masipolo’ is given the gloss ‘separated from and left alone’.
-Perhaps one could gloss si-polo’ as ‘for a state of separation to exist’; ma-si-polo’ as ‘in a state of separation’, and ma-si-polo’-ay as ‘a N in a state of separation’.
+One could gloss si-polo’ as ‘for a state of separation to exist’; ma-si-polo’ as ‘be in a state of separation’, and ma-si-polo’-ay as ‘a N in a state of separation’.
 A gloss like ‘to separate from, and leave alone’ can be supposed for the stem polo’.

-It is easy to see how polo’ could be put to use in counting numbers ten and above: the meaning ‘separate from and leave alone’ given by Namoh adequately describes the mental operation of separating n sets of ten objects and putting them aside before adding the remainder.
-To illustrate with an extremely hypothetical example, a proto-Puluqish numeral expression duSa puluq lima (two-put aside-five) would be interpretable as 25, ‘two [sets of ten] put aside, [plus] five’.
+It is easy to see how polo’ could be put to use in counting numbers ten and above: the meaning ‘separate from, and leave alone’ well describes the mental operation of isolating n sets of ten objects and putting them aside before expressing the remainder.
+For instance, ’35’ can be expressed as ‘three sets of ten, put them aside, and five’.

 Thus proto-Puluqish *sa-puluq is an adequate source of the Paiwan, proto-Malayo-Polynesian and proto-Hlai words for ‘ten’.
 Lack of *sa- in Amis and Puyuma puɭuʔ and polo’ is due to a simplifying innovation: there was no need for *sa- after the meaning ‘ten’ became entrenched with *puluq and the original semantics were lost.
 This innovation should be added to the six shared innovations of Amis and Puyuma (a.k.a ‘northern Puluqish’) described here.

-Although Puyuma shows no trace of the *sa- in *sa-puluq, indirect evidence that it once possessed the long form exists: the serial counting word for ‘nine’ in Nanwang Puyuma, siwa, can only be explain as the result of analogical alignment on the *s- at the beginning of *sa-puluq (here).
+Although Puyuma shows no trace of the *sa- in *sa-puluq, indirect evidence that it once possessed the long form exists: the serial counting word for ‘nine’ in Nanwang Puyuma, siwa, can only be explained as the result of analogical alignment on the *s- at the beginning of *sa-puluq (more on this here).

 I am not aware of cognates of polo’ with semantics related to ‘separated, put aside’ outside of Amis.
-It is perhaps significant that the lexical source of the Puluqish word for ‘ten’ comes from a Puluqish language.
-If *puluq was a PAN word, that would be a coincidence.
+It is perhaps significant that the lexical source of the Puluqish word for ‘ten’ comes from Amis, a Puluqish language.
+If *puluq were a PAN word, that would be a coincidence.